RichardFreedman/Encoding_Music/01_Tutorials/16_Mermaid_Markdown.md

   C --> E((explode))   # Circle shape
   D --> F([Plot with Plotly])  # Oval / Stadium Shape
   E --> F

+# DO NOT INCLUDE COMMENTS IN YOUR OWN CODE - IT WON'T RENDER!
 ```
 ````